dadonnelly316/airflow_on_aws/readme.md

 This Airflow deployment ships with Python 3.12 and Apache Airflow 2.9.0.
 This version of Airflow was tested with Debian Bookworm, so it uses python:3.12-slim-bookworm as its base image.
 Airflow is installed directly using PyPI (pip), and its dependancies and startup scripts are manually installed and configured without the assistance of any services or modules specific to Airflow.
 This project references Airflow's documentation and contains helpful commentary so that one can understand how to deploy Airflow from scratch.

-This project uses Airflow's [Kubernetes Executor](https://airflow.apache.org/docs/apache-airflow-providers-cncf-kubernetes/stable/kubernetes_executor.html), and is safe to perform ETL tasks inside of Airflow if your operators pull data into memory in reasonable-sized batches.
-It is a common sentiment that Airflow is an orchestration tool, and should only be used to trigger your ETL jobs, which are executed somewhere else.
+This project uses Airflow's [Kubernetes Executor](https://airflow.apache.org/docs/apache-airflow-providers-cncf-kubernetes/stable/kubernetes_executor.html), and is safe to perform non-distributed batch ETL tasks directly inside of Airflow if your operators fetch data into memory in reasonable-sized batches.
+It is a common sentiment that Airflow is an orchestration tool, and should only be used to trigger your ETL jobs that are executed somewhere else.
 This is absolutely true for big data workloads that require distributed processing.
-Additionally, this is also true if your Airflow is deployed in a VM or a single node bare-metal server using the celery executor.
+Additionally, this is also true if your Airflow is deployed on a VM or a single node server using the [Celery Executor](https://airflow.apache.org/docs/apache-airflow-providers-celery/stable/celery_executor.html).
 By design, the Celery Executor doesn't isolate compute resources for distinct tasks that are running on a given worker, which can lead to OOM errors.
-The Kubernetes Executor will spin up a transient pod that's dedicated to an individual task run, and you're able to define memory limits to control resource usage on your cluster.
+The Kubernetes Executor will spin up a transient pod that's dedicated to an individual task run, and you're able to define memory limits to control memory that pod starts with and can request on your cluster.
 If Airflow is being operated at an enterprise scale or if your tasks have dependency conflicts with Airflow, then you could store your DAG code inside of an image separate from airflow and then invoke it in your DAG using the KubernetesOperator.
 However, the end-effect is the same if your ETL is performed inside or outside of Airflow, so it's reasonable to perform your ETL directly inside of Airflow for use cases where your deployment is limited to a single team.
 You will just need to make sure that your operators commit data in small batches so that you're not pulling a full dataset into memory.

 ### Productionalizing Airflow

 This is not a production-ready deployment.
-This project does come with scripts that can be plugged into your CI/CD platform, but it's meant to run on a MacOS or Linux personal machine.
+This project does come with scripts that that deploy Airflow to EKS, but these scripts are meant to be run on a MacOS or Linux personal machine rather than in a CI/CD tool.
 A production deployment also needs robust build and unit testing, which isn't currently in the scope of this project.
 The logs will also need to be offloaded to external storage or an external logging service, which involves overwriting Airflow's default log handler.
-This project attempts to prevent Airflow from offloading the logs in EC2 by configuring base_log_folder (AIRFLOW__LOGGING__BASE_LOG_FOLDER) to an empty string, but this is was not well tested.
+This project attempts to prevent Airflow from storing the logs in EC2 by configuring base_log_folder (AIRFLOW__LOGGING__BASE_LOG_FOLDER) to an empty string, but this is was not well tested and therefore not guaranteed to work.

 Some additional considerations for a production deployment include configuring authentication for your Airflow Webserver.
 Airflow's webserver is built on top of [Flask App Builder (F.A.B.)](https://flask-appbuilder.readthedocs.io/en/latest/), which is a customizable web application scaffolding module.
 By default it stores your Airflow credentials in the database backend, but you're also able to override this default behavior in Airflow's [webserver_config.py](https://airflow.apache.org/docs/apache-airflow/stable/configurations-ref.html#config-file) file so that you can [authenticate with SSO](https://flask-appbuilder.readthedocs.io/en/latest/security.html).

-By default, Airflow will store secrets inside the postgres database, which can be decrypted by an attacker if they obtain your [fernet key](https://airflow.apache.org/docs/apache-airflow/stable/security/secrets/fernet.html).
+By default, Airflow will store secrets inside the database backend, which can be decrypted by an attacker if they obtain your [fernet key](https://airflow.apache.org/docs/apache-airflow/stable/security/secrets/fernet.html).
 A secure production environment should instead use a secure [secrets backend](https://airflow.apache.org/docs/apache-airflow/stable/security/secrets/fernet.html).

 If Airflow is being operated at an enterprise scale, then a robust deployment should also decouple the DAGs folder from the Airflow image.
 Typically, your DAGs are routinely updated relative to Airflow's other components.
 Moving your updated DAGs to production can be delayed if Airflow needs to build and deploy all of its components every time you want to update a DAG.
 Alternately, your [dags_folder](https://airflow.apache.org/docs/apache-airflow/stable/configurations-ref.html#dags-folder) can be stored external to Airflow so that a new build isn't triggered every time a dag is updated.